Yu-Gi-Oh's Top 6 Tuner Monsters For Almost Any Deck

 Use X-Saber to get rid of opposing cards, then tune it into a Synchro to decimate rivals.

 Attack: 800, Defense: 800

-Reese is a level 2 tuner.
-Her attack and defense are pretty low, but she has a great monster effect: she can't be destroyed in battle by a level 4 or higher monster.
-Level 4s and above tend to have much better attack than 3s and below; even if your opponent calls out something less than 4, its attack may not be enough to destroy Reese.
-As long as she can survive one turn with her effect, you can summon another monster from your hand, then tune the two of them to summon a powerful synchro monster.
+Reese's attack and defense are pretty low, but she has a great monster effect: she can't be destroyed in battle by level 4 or higher monsters.
+Level 4s and above tend to have much better attack than 3s and below; even if your opponent calls out something less than 4, its attack may be insufficient to destroy Reese.
+As long as she can survive one turn with her effect, you can summon another monster to tune her with.

 Update: Reese's value has admittedly diminished over time, but she still works in almost any Synchro deck, and can really save your bacon if your opponent relies too heavily on powerful, high-level monsters.

 When an opponent tries to attack Krebons, its effect allows you to pay 800 Life Points to negate the battle.
 This helps it stay alive during your opponent's turn so that you can summon a monster to tune it with on your next turn.
 It'll cost a bit to do it, but Krebons is a reliable way to call forth Synchro monsters.

 Similarly to Reese, as a last resort you can simply keep Krebons out without tuning it to block your opponent's attacks (for 800 Life points each).
 Combine Krebons with a Life Point-restoring card (Golden Ladybug works well) to ensure you have enough health in your reservoir to use its effect.

 Pay Life Points to reduce the attack of an opponent's monster

 Cannot be destroyed by battle, but you must pay 1000 Life Points during each of your opponent's turns.